eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 3. **For Linux desktop, ensure that your workstation is set up to use a Keyring.** An example of a Keyring on Linux is Secret Service.

-4. **Have a Git command line client installed.** To download the latest Git command line client, see [https://git-scm.com/download](https://git-scm.com/download).
+4. **Optional: Have a Git command line client installed.** To download the latest Git command line client, see [https://git-scm.com/download](https://git-scm.com/download).

 ## 1. Clone or download the Codewind operator repository